Construction of asymptotic quantum many-body scar states in the SU($N$) Hubbard model: General Framework

 \section{General Framework}

-In this section, we summarize the algebraic and symmetry-based frameworks underlying quantum many-body scars (QMBS) and their extension to asymptotic quantum many-body scars (AQMBS).
-Throuout this paper, we assume lattice systems.
-We first formulate a multi-ladder extension of the restricted spectrum-generating algebra, then review the symmetry-based construction, and finally describe the systematic parent-Hamiltonian approach that will be applied to the SU($N$) Hubbard model in the next section.
+In this section, we summarize the algebraic and symmetry-based frameworks underlying QMBS and their extension to AQMBS.
+Throughout this paper, we assume lattice systems.
+We first formulate a multiladder extension of the restricted spectrum-generating algebra, then review the symmetry-based construction, and finally describe the systematic parent-Hamiltonian approach that will be applied to the SU($N$) Hubbard model in the next section.